ksmin23/my-aws-cdk-examples/documentdb-elastic-clusters/README.md

    $ mssh ec2-user@<i>i-001234a4bf70dec41EXAMPLE</i>
    </pre>

-2. Connect the MSK client EC2 Host
+2. Connect to your new Elastic Cluster

    On the [Amazon DocumentDB Management Console](https://console.aws.amazon.com/docdb), under Clusters, locate your cluster.<br/>
    Choose the cluster you created by selecting the cluster identifier.
 From Connectivity and Security, copy your endpoint and paste it into your EC2 Host.<br/>